Internal Service Agent

 - Access your Admin Console.

-- Locate the Service Client object in the tree structure, or create a new one.
-For more details refer to 2.
-Create the Service Client.
+- Locate the Service Agent object in the tree structure, or create a new one.

 - On the General tab, adjust the name as needed.